lukso-network/lsp-smart-contracts/docs/contracts/LSP7DigitalAsset/extensions/LSP7CappedSupply.md

 ) external nonpayable;
 ```

-Removes the `operator` address as an operator of callers tokens, disallowing it to send any amount of tokens on behalf of the token owner (the caller of the function `msg.sender`).
-See also [`authorizedAmountFor`](#authorizedamountfor).
+Enables `tokenOwner` to remove `operator` for its tokens, disallowing it to send any amount of tokens on its behalf.
+This function also allows the `operator` to remove itself if it is the caller of this function

 #### Parameters